Hunting City-Owned Property

 - Cell Phone

 - Only one entry card per hunter will be entered into drawing.
 Entries must be received by the Parks & Recreation office by 4:30 p.m. on Friday, Aug.
-24, 2018.
+23, 2018.
 Selected hunters will be notified by phone, so please do not contact the Division of Parks and Recreation or the Police Department to verify if you have been selected.
+Selected names will also be placed on the Parks and Recreation website (parks.auroraoh.com) for a brief period of time.

 - Selected hunters must complete City Hunting Permit with Aurora Police Department and pay $25 per designated hunting area with $25 fee for substitutions of a permit holder.
 Fees are non-refundable.
 Selected hunters will be required to verify residency when applying for permit.